sts10/radiation/README.md

 # Changelog

+#### What's New in v 0.3.6

+Draft support from new contributor [gunnar](https://github.com/gunnarhafdal).
+Reads first line of all posts to see if the first line is the word "draft".
+Knows not to publish these posts, and to label them as posts in all menus.

 #### What's New in v 0.3.5

 Added `<div class="post_content">` wrapper around the post content in the sample template.